navikt/knada-decorators/profile-watcher/README.md

 ## Development and testing

-You need to install `fastapi` for testing locally.
+You need to install `fastapi` for testing locally, but it is supplied as default in the Docker image.

 Run it locally with: